wepp-in-the-woods/peridot/sub_fields_abstraction.spec.md

      - Store its `HashSet<usize>` for O(1) membership tests.
      - Walk flowpaths restricted to that mask: adapt `walk_flowpaths`/`walk_flowpath` to accept a closure or optional mask so that flow directions stop when the next cell is outside the mask even if it shares the same `subwta_id`.
      - Aggregate slopes via a new `FlowpathCollection::abstract_subfield(...)` helper (can reuse large parts of `abstract_subcatchment` but takes precomputed mask + parent channel information to compute width/direction).
-     - Capture the resulting representative `FlowPath` plus underlying `FlowpathCollection` of subflows for metadata export.
+     - Capture the resulting representative `Flowpath` plus underlying `FlowpathCollection` of subflows for metadata export.
    - Use `rayon` to parallelise across sub-fields (bounded by CLI `--ncpu` similar to existing binaries).
 5. **Write artifacts**
    - `csv::Writer` for lookup & metadata tables (ASCII output to remain WEPP-compatible).
-   - Use existing `FlowPath::_write_slp` machinery for slope files; provide custom wrappers that accept a desired filename stem instead of hardcoding `hill_<topaz_id>.slp`.
+   - Use existing `Flowpath::_write_slp` machinery for slope files; provide custom wrappers that accept a desired filename stem instead of hardcoding `hill_<topaz_id>.slp`.
    - Flowpath `.slp` files are optional but required per request (“we do need to create the flowpath files”).
 Mirror `write_subflow_slps`, but prefix filenames with `sub_field_...` and include `field_id`.
    - Ensure directories exist before writing (use `std::fs::create_dir_all`).
 6. **Return**